us9476/Hospital-mangement/README.md

 # Hospital-mangement
-i have created a website with the help of html and css for the hospital I HAVE USED AZURE QNA MAKER, AZURE BOT SERVICE AND DEPLOYED A CHAT  BOX IN A WEB PAGE.
+I have created a website with the help of html and css for the hospital I HAVE USED AZURE QNA MAKER, AZURE BOT SERVICE AND DEPLOYED A CHAT  BOX IN A WEB PAGE.